This post may contain affiliate links. Please read our disclosure policy.

-This goat cheese dip recipe is blended to perfection with sun-dried tomatoes, basil, chives, and garlic.
+This goat cheese dip recipe is a total crowd pleaser with sun-dried tomatoes, basil, chives, and garlic.
 It’s easy to throw together and great for parties!

-This dip is based on my Whipped Feta with Fresh Herbs dip, which I think you’ll love as well.
+It’s based on my Whipped Feta with Fresh Herbs dip, which I think you’ll love as well.

 - The ingredient quantities are fairly flexible, so I wouldn’t worry too much about measuring precisely.

-- It's more of a dip vs. spread when you let it come to room temperature.
-I'd let it warm up a bit vs. serving it straight out of the fridge so it gets that perfect dipping consistency!
+- It’s more of a dip versus a spread when you let it come to room temperature.
+I’d let it warm up a bit rather than serving it straight out of the fridge so it gets that perfect dipping consistency!

-Questions about this whipped goat cheese dip?
+Questions about this easy dip recipe?
 Let me know in the comments below!

 Whipped Goat Cheese Dip